SpyicyDev/macblock/README.md

 Local DNS sinkhole for macOS using `dnsmasq` on `127.0.0.1:53`, with automatic system DNS configuration and split-DNS preservation.

+## Vibe-coding disclaimer

+Most of this project was vibe-coded with careful code review and analysis of what the daemon touches.
+Every effort was made to ensure that the services here are using root as little as possible.
+If you find any holes I missed, please open an issue or a PR!

 ## Features

 - Blocks ads, trackers, and malware at the DNS level